mongodb/mongodb-atlas-service-broker/docs/setup/README.md

 2. Create a new project by clicking on Projects, which is found on the left sidebar.
 Create a new project and take note of the project/group ID.
 The project ID can be found in Settings.

 ##### Install the Service Broker
+1. Execute the following command `kubectl create namespace atlas`.
+This will now create a namespace with the name `atlas`.
-1. Run the following command and replace GROUPID with your project ID from the previous step.
+2. Run the following command and replace GROUPID with your project ID from the previous step.
 Also replace PUBLICKEY and PRIVATEKEY with the API public and private key:
 `kubectl create secret generic atlas-api --from-literal=group-id="GROUPID" --from-literal=public-key="PUBLICKEY" --from-literal=private-key="PRIVATEKEY" --from-literal=base-url="https://cloud-qa.mongodb.com/api/atlas/v1.0" -n atlas`
-2. Run `scripts/kubernetes-deploy.sh atlas`
+3. Run `scripts/kubernetes-deploy.sh atlas`

 ##### Deploying a cluster
 Now the setup should be all done and Kubernetes is ready to provision clusters.
 1. A new cluster can be deployed by running `kubectl create -filename scripts/kubernetes/instance.yaml -n atlas`.
-2. The progress can be checked inside of cloud-qa.
+2. The progress can be checked inside of cloud-qa, where your cluster should be present and is being provisioned.
-3. Once the cluster has been provisioned a binding can be created using `kubectl create -f scripts/kubernetes/binding.yaml -n atlas`.
+3. Once the cluster has been provisioned a binding can be created using `kubectl create -f scripts/kubernetes/binding.yaml -n atlas`, and afterwards the user should be present under the Database Access menu.
 4. The provisioned cluster and binding can be removed again using `kubectl delete serviceinstance atlas-cluster-instance`.

 More on Kubernetes commands can be found [here](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).